 The Sales VP was aware of the narrative that was circulating about the meeting, and he chose to open the first session with a video about Bill Porter, a door-to-door salesman who was born with cerebral palsy.

-It’s worth watching the whole video, but if you’re short on time, start at 1:50 and watch through 5:30.
+It’s worth watching the whole video here, but if you’re short on time, start at 1:50 and watch through 5:30.
 At the end of the video, when there was barely a dry eye in the house, the VP turned to us and said “Now, did you have trouble getting here today?”

 Anything worth your while is going to be a messy mix of the blissful and the triumphant, alongside the unexpected, the inconvenient, and the downright exasperating.
-Maybe you have limited funds; maybe your team is scared to try something new; maybe you have no experience with half the things that lie on the road to fulfilling your commitment.
+Maybe you have limited funds; maybe your companions are scared to try something new; maybe you have no experience with half the things that lie on the road to fulfilling your commitment.
 If you identify with what’s wrong and what might not work, you’ll probably end up talking yourself out of your commitment before you’ve gotten a few steps out of the gate.

 Powerful people choose a commitment that matters to them, and they stay focused on it.
 They find ways to keep engaging themselves in their commitment so that they have the energy and will to keep moving forward.
 This could include: